- Games, Toys, and Hobbies

 Balancing a Swimming Pool?
-How & Why?
+Why and How?

 Swimming Pools are very popular, even in the frozen north.
 By ‘frozen north,’ I’m referring to Eastern Ontario, Canada.
 True, winter lasts for about 6 months of the year, but in the summer months Ontarians almost live in their swimming pools.